zikula-modules/MultiHook/README.md

 MultiHook can not only manage abbreviations, acronyms, autolinks and censored words itself.
 Also other modules can contribute additional entries by implementing an *entry provider*.
 For example a product database could let MultiHook create autolinks for all product numbers automatically.

 - An entity provider class name should be suffixed by `Provider` and located in the `ModuleRoot/EntryProvider/` directory.
 This is not mandatory but a recommended convention.
-- Entity provider classes need to implement `\Zikula\Common\MultiHook\EntryProviderInterface`.
+- Entity provider classes need to implement `\Zikula\ExtensionsModule\ModuleInterface\MultiHook\EntryProviderInterface`.
-- As an example the Content module offers a [PageEntryProvider](https://github.com/zikula-modules/Content/blob/master/src/modules/Zikula/ContentModule/EntryProvider/PageEntryProvider.php) to create auto links for all site titles.
+- As an example the Content module offers a [PageEntryProvider](https://github.com/zikula-modules/Content/blob/master/modules/Zikula/ContentModule/EntryProvider/PageEntryProvider.php) to create auto links for all site titles.

 <a name="needles" />